Weather

 After the failure of the Paraset Pixie, I decided to give up for a bit on any Pixie-related projects.
 I was frustrated, and rightfully so.
 I more than likely got a dud but for as cheap as they run, there's not much of a loss there.

 However, one does have to appreciate the simplicity of the Pixie circuit.
 You can spend hours and hours on research, but it all boils down to a simple direct conversion receiver paired with a simple CW transmitter.
 The work is placed on the final amplifier transistor, as this functions as the power amplifier in transmit, and acts as the mixer on receive.
 Clever, isn't it?
+You can see the idea here from the RU-QRP group:

 Unfortunately, the Pixie is an abhorrent choice of QRP radio to use.
 It's crystal controlled, meaning that it lacks frequency agility.
 The choice of direct conversion on receive leaves the pass band wide open as a barn door, meaning that QSOs will be several kilohertz above and below your spot frequency.
 The variable potentiometer only helps up to a point.
 However, this doesn't mean that it is automatically destined for the trash bin.